AshuVj/Code-Combiner-for-LLMs/README.md

 - Lightweight Logging:
   Capture essential application events and errors to ensure reliability, with logs stored in a user-friendly location.

-Why Choose the File Combiner Application?
+Why Choose the Code Combiner for LLMs Application?
 -----------------------------------------
 Designed for professionals, developers, and anyone dealing with large file collections, this application offers:
 - Speed: Process hundreds of files in seconds.